KooperL/marketo-developer.en/help/data-streams.md

         1. An identity provider URL, Client ID, and Client Secret for OAuth [Client Credentials Authentication](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/)
         1. An API token, which can be included in requests sent by the Lead Activity Datastream either in query parameters, or in an Authorization header (customer's choice)

-Adobe then enables the datastream, at which point customers begin to receive data.
+Adobe then enables the data stream, at which point customers begin to receive data.

 UML diagram of a typical Lead Activity Data Stream call: